martinville/solarsynkv3/DOCS.md

 }
 ```

-## Setting the Settings Entity Value with a Properly Formatted String
+## Setting the settings entity value with a properly formatted string
 Each setting must be separated by a semicolon (;).

 ### Example of a Single Setting: